Author citation (zoology): Implications for information retrieval

 A further cause of errors that would not be detected by such a program include authors with multi-part surnames which are sometimes inconsistently applied in the literature, and works where the accepted attribution has changed over time.
 For example, genera published in the anonymously authored work "Museum Boltenianum sive catalogus cimeliorum..." published in 1798 were for a long time ascribed to Bolten, but are now considered to have been authored by Röding according to a ruling by the ICZN in 1956.
 Analogous problems are encountered attempting to cross-link medical records by patient name; for relevant discussion see record linkage.

 Author of a nomen nudum

 A new name mentioned without description or indication or figure is a nomen nudum.
-A nomen nudum has no authorship and date, and is not an available name.
+A nomen nudum has no authorship nor date and is not an available name.
 If it is desired or necessary to cite the author of such an unavailable name, the nomenclatural status of the name should be made evident.